kristov/visicalc.pl/README.md

     Example     Type            Description

-    0xaF01      Hexidecimal     Anything beginning "0x" is hex
+    0xaF01      Hexadecimal     Anything beginning "0x" is hex
-    $aF01       Hexidecimal     Numbers and letters beginning "$" is hex 0b0101      Binary          Ones and zeros beginning "0b" is binary b0101       Binary          Ones and zeros beginning "b" is binary 0101b       Binary          Ones and zeros ending in "b" is binary
+    $aF01       Hexadecimal     Numbers and letters beginning "$" is hex 0b0101      Binary          Ones and zeros beginning "0b" is binary b0101       Binary          Ones and zeros beginning "b" is binary 0101b       Binary          Ones and zeros ending in "b" is binary
     %0101       Binary          Ones and zeros beginning "%" is binary 123         Decimal         If only numbers then decimal

 Supported operators are "-", "+", "/" and "\*".
-As mentioned, beware of making negative numbers or floating point numbers - undefined behaviour!
+As mentioned, beware of making negative numbers or floating point numbers - undefined behavior!

 ## Evaluation